About us

 Jack and Jill Early Learning has been a staple of the Sunshine Coast community for over 50 years.
 Generations of Sunshine Coast residents take pride in being alumni of Jack and Jill, a chapter of life that brings early childhood education, development and parent education together, forming life long friendships, year after year.

-We are a Early Childhood Learning and Development Centre that will offer these program options starting September 2026:
+We are a Early Childhood Learning and Development Centre that offer these program options for ages 3-5, starting each school year in September:

 2 day Options: